fij/tools/00 README.txt

 The Perl script grabbed data from the website of the railroad company and processed it to a format that we could use efficiently for planning our trips.

-Below is an example of the output:
+Below is an example of the output (plain text):

 ================================================================================
 Gyor --:-- 04:31 Kfld 06:15 06:17 BpDe 06:23 --:-- naponta szem